 Elder Scrolls 6 trailer – when can I watch it?

-Bethesda is a busy studio: not only is it working on the Nintendo Switch port of Skyrim, it's also continuing to develop for Elder Scrolls Online and it's working on Fallout 4 VR.
+Bethesda is a busy studio: not only is it working on a brand new IP, it's also continuing to develop for Elder Scrolls Online and it's taking on the long commitment of Fallout 76.
 And that's only in its main RPG franchises.
 It's still got plenty going on elsewhere with mobile games, Dishonored, Prey and others.

 Thanks to Todd Howard, we know Bethesda is working on two huge new titles simultaneously, though their developments are staggered.